Efunsetan Aniwura: Rise and fall

 By the 1860s, she was made the second Iyalode of Ibadan.
 She was also made a patron of the Anglican Church in Ibadan for her involvement in strengthening Christianity in the community.
+Her great nephew Rev Daniel Olubi was an Anglican clergy at the time, she supported him in the ministry.

 She was deposed as Iyalode by Aare Latoosa on May 1, 1874, for politically motivated allegations, despite paying all the fines levied against her.

 Her authority within the community and opposition to the political views of the Ibadan de facto ruler, the Aare Ona Kakanfo (war-lord) Latoosa, led him to plot to execute her.
 This proved to be difficult due to her political position among the high chiefs.
 He paid-off Kumuyilo, her adopted son, to betray her and lead her to the place of execution.
 There are many theories on why Latoosa wanted Aniwura out of Ibadan.
 While some felt it was motivated by sexism and jealousy, other historians believe that it was simply because the city became too dependent on her, especially for military equipment, which was gotten on credit.
 Some writers argue that her failure to abide by the regulations of the Aare was what led him to get angry with her.